Caring For Your New Artificial Grass Lawn

 What to Keep Off the Turf

-- Harsh chemicals — Bleach and solvent-based cleaners can break down fibers and damage infill.
+- Harsh chemicals — Bleach and solvent-based cleaners can break down fibers.
 Stick to enzyme cleaners or diluted vinegar for spot treatment.

 Putting Green Maintenance